mrzv/diode/README.rst

 Get, Build, Install
 -------------------

-The simplest way to install Dionysus as a Python package:
+The simplest way to install Diode as a Python package:

 .. parsed-literal::